Skip to main content

 SIG_RECEIVED_COUNTER.inc();

-These will automatically scraped by the Prometheus service running, and exposed on port 9090.
+These will be automatically scraped by the Prometheus service running, and exposed on port 9090.
 We plan to allow developers to ship pre-made dashboards together with their modules, to allow Node Operators to have an improved oversight on the modules they are running.